 - Driving during periods of the day (or night) when you are likely to be tired because your body is used to sleeping (or napping)

 - Taking medications known to increase drowsiness

 Certain sleep conditions could also make you more susceptible to being drowsy while driving.
-Those who work in industries where long periods of driving are required, such as truckers or delivery drivers, may be susceptible to falling asleep behind the wheel, especially if:
+Those who work in industries where long periods of driving commercial vehicles are required, such as truckers or delivery drivers, may be susceptible to falling asleep behind the wheel, especially if: